kubedb/docs/docs/guides/singlestore/monitoring/alerting.md

 Here,

 - `spec.topology.aggregator` / `spec.topology.leaf` define the aggregator and leaf node groups that make up the SingleStore cluster.
+The aggregator is a single point of coordination for the cluster — crashing it takes the whole cluster `NotReady`, while a single leaf going down only degrades the cluster (more leaves survive).
 - `spec.licenseSecret.name` references the license secret created in [Before You Begin](#before-you-begin).
 - `spec.monitor.agent: prometheus.io/operator` tells KubeDB to create a `ServiceMonitor` resource managed by the Prometheus operator.
 - `spec.monitor.prometheus.serviceMonitor.labels.release: prometheus` adds the `release: prometheus` label to the created `ServiceMonitor`, matching the Prometheus `serviceMonitorSelector` so the target is discovered automatically.